uvastatlab/blog/README.md

 ## Getting started

+- Install [Git](https://git-scm.com/downloads).
+The instructions that follow assume you are using Git Bash, that Git is configured, and that you have a GitHub account.
+[This page](https://help.github.com/en/github/getting-started-with-github/set-up-git#setting-up-git) has good instructions on getting Git setup.
 - Make sure you are using the latest version of RStudio.
 (If you already have RStudio installed, go to Help...Check for Updates)
 - Make sure you are using the latest version of R. Go to [https://cloud.r-project.org/](https://cloud.r-project.org/) to see the version of the latest release.
 Then open RStudio and enter `version` in the console and hit Enter.
 If the latest release is newer than your version, then download and install the latest version of R.
 - install the blogdown package from CRAN or GitHub.
 Depending on how often you use R this may or may not install a lot of additional packages which blogdown depends on.
 This can take a minute or two.